 REP. Lawrence J. Connery (D-Mass.), 46, died Oct.
 19 at his home in Arlington County, Va.
 He had been in ill health for several months and had been ordered by his physicians to rest.
-Born in Lynn, Mass., Rep. Connery was named to the 75th Congress at a special election to fill the unexwas reelected to the 76th and 77th Congresses.
+Born in Lynn, Mass., Rep. Connery was named to the 75th Congress at a special election to fill the unexpired term of his brother, the late William P. Connery, whose secretary he had been for 15 years.
+He was reelected to the 76th and 77th Congresses.

-Rep. Connery, closely identified with passage of the Black-Connery wage-hour bill, known as the Fair Labor Standards Act, for which he was a prime mover after the death of his brother, co-author of the legislation, also was known as an legislation, also was known as an outspoken critic of the radio industry and the FCC.
+Rep. Connery, closely identified with passage of the Black-Connery wage-hour bill, known as the Fair Labor Standards Act, for which he was a prime mover after the death of his brother, co-author of the legislation, also was known as an outspoken critic of the radio industry and the FCC.
 He started several unsuccessful moves for House investigations of the FCC.
 His latest anti-radio activity came several months ago, during House consideration of the 1941 Revenue Act, when he plumped for a franchise tax on broadcast operations, supporting the proposal for a discriminatory radio tax made by John B. Haggerty, president of the International Allied Printing Trades Assn., and ultimately introducing separate legislation along this line.